 Like a rose is a variation of flower, a cannabis strain is a specific variation of the cannabis plant depending on its profile and origin.
 Different strains of cannabis are intended for different purposes.
-Strains help us identify how much of certain compounds, like THC or CBD, a certain variety has, yet recent research says that strains are no longer a reliable indicator of benefits or effects.
+Strains help us identify how much of certain compounds, like THC or CBD, a certain variety has, yet recent research highlighted in CBC News says that strains are no longer a reliable indicator of benefits or effects.
 Instead of relying on a strain’s name, like “Purple Kush” for example, we need to examine what’s actually contained in the molecules themselves.

 Anecdotes about people cooking with CBD oil are on the rise, which raises questions about whether or not this can offer health benefits.
 At this point, there isn’t any scientific evidence specifically about cooking with THC, but studies on taking CBD oil orally may provide insight into its benefits.